alkamauss/content/sites/dev.mauss/reviews/book/the-heroes-of-olympus-the-house-of-hades.md

 ---
 released: 2013-10-08
-title:en: The Heroes of Olympus: The House of Hades
+title:en: "The Heroes of Olympus: The House of Hades"
 genres: [adventure, fantasy, mystery]
 rating:
 verdict: